 My name is Daniel Hernández Chacón.
-I come from Mexico City and I’m currently studying graphic design at the Royal Academy of Art The Hague in the Netherlands.
+I come from Mexico City and I am currently living and working The Hague, NL.
+I recently graduated from the Graphic Design BA at the Royal Academy of Art, The Hague.
 I like to work with a large variety of media, from print and editorial design to interactive installations and web development.
 I have a great interest in programming because of its virtually unrestricted potential as a creative tool.

 Royal Academy of Art The Hauge: Graphic Design (BA), 2014– 2018